swimmingly/yodrew.github.io/_pages/paper.md

-### soundproof dome {#soundproof-dome}
+### soundproof dome

 2009/08

 The dome must be soundproof, not just sound-dampened.
 Enough bad experiences with noise and enough reflections by other people have finally gotten it across to me.
 Sound, to a lesser but still significant degree than light, will sufficiently stimulate consciousness's fixation on the gross dimension.
 How much?
 Maybe enough to ruin a test of the conjecture.
 I'm not going to take that chance.

-As much as I'd like to build it, the [plysphere](#blog/2009/07/spheres-for-darkness-retreats/) mentioned before will not meet this new qualification.
+As much as I'd like to build it, the [plysphere](/blog/2009/07/spheres-for-darkness-retreats/) mentioned before will not meet this new qualification.
 Furthermore, attempting the retreat in or near the city is also now out of the question.

 Soundproofness, like other standards the conditions of this first test will meet, may prove non-essential.
 I hope so.
 But I will not know till I go through the test first.